alandefreitas/futures/docs/motivation.md

 Our motivation is organized as follows:

 - [An introduction](#standard-futures) to the model of futures and promises in C++11
-- [An overview](#previous-work) of all related work presented since then
+- [An long overview](#previous-work) of all related work presented since then
 - [A brief description](#the-futures-library) of how this library relates this previous work

 Alternatively, you can move straight to [our guides](futures/future_types.md) and see how the library works in practice.
-Be welcome.
+Be welcome to come back later.

 ## Standard Futures